No products in the cart.

 1 cup coconut water

-Simply put all ingredients into your blender and blend till smooth.
+Simply place all ingredients into your blender and blend until smooth.

 Want to get more exotic?
 Replace the coconut water with macadamia or almond milk.